Fremantle Stuff > streets > South Terrace

-The first building in South Terrace coming from the north is the Newcastle Club Hotel.
+The first building in South Terrace coming from the north - as Market Street makes a slight deviation with the change of name - is the Newcastle Club Hotel.
+The first building on the western side is Gino's.

 Newcastle Club Hotel, 1897, 2 South Terrace, at the junction of Market Street and South Terrace.
 Architects: Cavanagh and Cavanagh (additions 1906).
 The Newcastle Club Hotel was opened in 1898.
 Cavanagh and Cavanagh designed works in 1906 which included brick and stone additions and the construction of a two-storey veranda.
 Alterations were made in 1946, 1967 and the 1970s, including covering the courtyard.
 There were further renovations in 1986, with the approach of the America’s Cup Defence, when it was renamed the Newport Hotel.